Scientific name: Allium species

 There is a minimally toxic mimic of wild onion, which is called Crow's Poison (Nothoscordum bivalve).
 This plant look almost identical to a small wild onion but it lacks the onion/garlic smell when.
 Crushed Crow's Poison smell like grass whereas the wild onion smells like onion when crushed.
 The toxins in Crow's Poison are very weak and in a very low amount.
 You would have to eat a pound of the plant just to get a bad stomach.
 When dug up, Crow's Poison will have a cluster of attached bulbs underground.

-Crow's Poison (SLIGHTLY TOXIC)
+Crow's Poison (MILDLY POISONOUS)

 Close-up of Crow's Poison flower (SLIGHTLY TOXIC).